-Unit must be installed in a temperature regulated room with low humidity and away from heat sources or combustible products.
+The unit must be installed in a temperature regulated room with low humidity and away from heat sources or combustible products.
+Allow sufficient room for ventilation.

-Determine whether the unit should be grounded.
+Determine whether unit should be grounded.

-It should be grounded if you determine that moisture or water exposure may cause an electrical leakage.
+It should be grounded if you determine that moisture or water exposure may cause electrical leakage.